master-hax/compose-cloudhole/README.md

 ## how to set it up

 1. download [docker-compose.yml](/docker-compose.yml)
+1. create a file named `pwd` containing the desired password for the web interface
 1. run `docker-compose up`

 if everything works correctly, you should be able to resolve hosts securely & without ads on port 53!